albert-goldenowl/Segmentation-DEMO1/README.md

 > :clipboard: **Note**: please install TensorFlow==2.12.1 (cause lastest TensorFlow has a conflict with tf2onnx).

-### Install required libraries for who only want to use the completed program with UI
+### Install required libraries for those who only want to use the completed program with UI

 ```
 pip install tensorflow